-Cartoons years/decades ago often featured adult stars.
+Cartoons years ago often featured adult stars.
 The theatrical “Looney Tunes” and “Tom and Jerry” shorts were largely adults.
 The same for older TV cartoons (“Huckleberry Hound,” “Rocky and Bullwinkle,” etc.).

 Still, there are children’s cartoons these days where adults are the main stars.
-While superhero shows tend to be the most popular candidates for such, there’s other examples, all listed below.
-I’ve drawn my examples from what’s currently airing (as of this writing, the 2016-2017 TV season) on Cartoon Network, Boomerang, Nickelodeon, Disney Channel, Disney XD, Disney Junior, and PBS Kids.
+Superhero shows and shows starring older characters (such as “Looney Tunes”) tend to be popular candidates for such; however, there’s other examples, all listed below.
+I’ve drawn my examples from what’s currently airing (as of this post update, August 2019) on Cartoon Network, Boomerang, Nickelodeon, Disney Channel, Disney XD, Disney Junior, Netflix, Hulu, Amazon Prime Video, and PBS Kids.
 I’m also restricting this list to Western animation, to keep things simpler.

 The shorts center around Mickey, Donald, Goofy, Minnie, and Daisy.
 Huey, Dewey, and Louie have appeared in a few of the shorts.

 Mickey and the Roadster Racers (Disney Junior)

 A CGI animated series featuring Mickey, Donald, Goofy, and company as road rally racers.

 New Looney Tunes / Looney Tunes Cartoons (Boomerang)